-The side event, “A rule of law approach to promoting integrity and rebuilding trust", organized by IDLO called attention to the importance of ethics and integrity standards for public officials, particularly in the justice sector, as a means to garner trust in institutions.
-The event highlighted how effective and accessible justice systems can help to counter corruption and build a culture of transparency and accountability.
-Panellists stressed that such systems are key to promoting a more inclusive and just recovery from the ongoing COVID-19 pandemic and to fully implementing the 2030 Agenda for Sustainable Development.
-Panellists shared good practices and innovative ideas in this regard based on the experiences of diverse countries, including France, Indonesia and Namibia, as well as lessons learned from key corruption cases.
+The event "A rule of law approach to promoting integrity and rebuilding trust", organized by IDLO, called attention to the importance of ethics and integrity standards for public officials, particularly in the justice sector, as a means to garner trust in institutions.
+The event highlighted how effective and accessible justice systems can help counter corruption and build a culture of transparency and accountability.
+Panellists stressed that such systems are crucial to promoting a more inclusive and just recovery from the ongoing COVID-19 pandemic and fully implementing the 2030 Agenda for Sustainable Development.
+Panellists shared good practices and innovative ideas based on the experiences of diverse countries, including France, Indonesia and Namibia, and lessons learned from corruption cases.

 Ste Catherine | Organizer: Honduras | Co-organizer: UNCAC Coalition

 The 2021 UNGASS Political Declaration reaffirmed the importance of the UNCAC Implementation Review Mechanism (IRM) in the fight against corruption.
-Seeking a multisectoral approach for this process, Honduras signed the UNCAC Coalition Transparency Pledge.
-In this panel, representatives from the public sector, civil society and academia discussed working together toward policy reform based on the IRM recommendations.
+Honduras signed the UNCAC Coalition Transparency Pledge to seek a multisectoral approach for this process.
+In this event, representatives from the public sector, civil society and academia discussed working together toward policy reform based on the IRM recommendations.

 The Summit | Organizer: Greece

-During the special event, a number of national anti-corruption action plans and good practices were presented, with references being made to, among other, specific actions developed and adopted aimed at addressing corruption and raising awareness, the various challenges faced in implementation, the synergies developed and measures adopted to ensure compliance.
-The discussion between the speakers of the event assessed the impact and the added value of multi-annual national anti-corruption strategies, as well as to promote the exchange of ideas and the identification of good practices.
+During the event, States parties presented national anti-corruption action plans and good practices for their implementation.
+References were made to specific actions to raise awareness of the dangers of corruption, the challenges faced in implementing the national anti-corruption policies, the synergies developed, and measures adopted to ensure compliance.
+The discussion focused on the impact and added value of multi-annual national anti-corruption strategies, promoted the exchange of ideas, and helped identify good practices.

 El Wadi | Organizer: UNODC

-The moderated high-level side event “Cross-border cooperation to end corruption: GlobE Network — a global operational network of anti-corruption law enforcement authorities” to promote the GlobE Network was held on the first day of COSP.
-It was opened by Ms Ghada Waly, Executive Director of the UNODC, who emphasized participation in the GlobE Network marks a determined contribution to worldwide efforts to ramp up and accelerate the fight against corruption.
-Panellists included expert anti-corruption law enforcement practitioners who are on the frontlines of fighting corruption within their countries.
-They voiced the important role played by practitioner’s networks in facilitating informal cooperation.
-The World Bank shared how synergies between international organisations and networks can strengthen anti-corruption efforts.
-The significant challenges and barriers in international anti-corruption law enforcement cooperation, the expectations of the GlobE Network and advice on the effective and efficient operation of GlobE were discussed.
-Information was provided on the background, process of establishment and development of the Network since its launch.
-The event attracted a full house of in-person participants, and online participants joined from across the globe.
+The high-level event "Cross-border cooperation to end corruption: GlobE network — a global operational network of anti-corruption law enforcement authorities" promoted the newly established GlobE network.
+In her opening speech, Ms Ghada Waly, Executive Director of UNODC, emphasized how participation in GlobE contributes to the fight against corruption.
+Panellists - anti-corruption law enforcement practitioners on the front-line of fighting corruption - emphasized the critical role played by practitioner's networks in facilitating informal cooperation.
+Representatives of the World Bank shared how synergies between international organizations and networks can strengthen anti-corruption efforts.
+Other topics of discussion included the challenges and barriers in international anti-corruption law enforcement cooperation, the expectations of the GlobE Network and how to improve its effective and efficient operation.
+Information was provided on the background of the network, on the process of its establishment and the recent developments since its launch.

 El Fayrouz | Organizer: Italy | Co-organizers: Fondazione Vittorio Occorsio, UNODC

-The event discussed the growing threats posed by innovative technologies related to Money Laundering, Corruption and TOC.
-In particular the event discussed money laundering through cryptocurrencies, including stablecoins, as a growing threat because of anonymity, transactions’ speed, and transnationality, involving multiple jurisdictions.
-Challenges in asset forfeiture in this framework were also discussed, it was highlighted that they requires a multifaceted approach, including to ensure that confiscated assets will be used for public interest and social objectives.
+The event provided a platform for discussion of the growing threats posed by using emerging technologies by criminals, particularly in money laundering, corruption, and transnational organized crime.
+The panellists discussed how money laundering through cryptocurrencies, including stablecoins, becomes a growing threat because of anonymity, transactions' speed, and transnationality involving multiple jurisdictions.
+Panellists discussed challenges in asset forfeiture and highlighted that addressing these challenges requires a multifaceted approach, including ensuring that confiscated assets will be used in the public interest and to achieve social development.

 Ste Catherine | Organizer: Colombia

-The event aimed at sharing successful and innovative experiences for the prevention of corruption in the public sector, including by using new technologies and strengthening comprehensive compliance mechanisms.
-Panelists from Colombia, Korea and the United States of America presented national initiatives, plans and policies related to the implementation of Chapter II of the Convention and the achievement of the commitments made in the UNGASS Political Declaration “Our common commitment to effectively addressing challenges and implementing measures to prevent and combat corruption and strengthen international cooperation”.
+The event focused on how using new technologies and strengthening comprehensive compliance mechanisms prevent corruption in the public sector.
+Panellists from Colombia, Korea and the United States of America presented national initiatives, plans and policies related to the implementation of Chapter II of the Convention and the achievement of the commitments made in the UNGASS Political Declaration "Our common commitment to effectively addressing challenges and implementing measures to prevent and combat corruption and strengthen international cooperation".